 I have often made appearances on several television shows such as Bloomberg, National Public Radio; BBC Television & Radio; CNN; CNBC and many Internet shows such as the Twit.tv.
 I am often quoted in several print and online publications as well.
 I write a column for Fast Company, Technovore.

 - Excellence in Journalism (Feature Writing (non-daily print) for Vinod’s Time) for 2000-2001 from SPJ, North California

-- The gold award from American Society of Business Publication Editors in the Individual Profile category for the February 13, 2001 cover story, “Vinod’s Time.”
+- The gold award from the American Society of Business Publication Editors in the Individual Profile category for the February 13, 2001 cover story, “Vinod’s Time.”
 The piece discusses the role of Silicon Valley venture capitalist Vinod Khosla in helping create the optical networking industry and why he just may be the best venture capitalist on the planet.

-- Briefings Editor Lee Bruno, Senior Writers Michael Copeland and Om Malik, and Writer Chris Locke were recognized by American Society of Business Publication Editors in the Single News Article category for their September 1, 2001 “Enron’s Burnout.”
+- Briefings Editor Lee Bruno, Senior Writers Michael Copeland and Om Malik, and Writer Chris Locke were recognized by the American Society of Business Publication Editors in the Single News Article category for their September 1, 2001 “Enron’s Burnout.”
 The story examined Enron’s unique “hub and spoke” market system and concluded that Enron’s empire was a house of cards — a prediction that proved prescient when the energy giant filed for bankruptcy three months later.